 Wavescan technology is utilized to map even the tiniest imperfections of the cornea, and allows your surgeon to perform a customized treatment specifically for your eyes.
 Just like your fingerprint and DNA, the information fed into the laser is unique to your eyes only.
 Each of your eyes will receive its own custom laser procedure, with no two custom procedures in the world being identical.
 The excimer laser used is the VISX with CustomVue™ technology.

 The i-LASIK Procedure

 Bladed LASIK has the advantage of being less expensive to perform and therefore can be offered at a lower fee.
-However, it is our goal to bring our patients at Falgoust Eye in Lake Charles the best care available, and we encourage our patients to be more concerned about the safety, outcomes, and technology rather than saving a few dollars for a lifetime of vision.
+However, it is our goal to bring our patients at Falgoust Eye Medical & Surgical the best care available.
+We encourage our patients to be more concerned about the safety, outcomes, and technology rather than saving a few dollars for a lifetime of vision.

 PRK vs LASIK

 Photorefractive keratectomy was the first type of laser eye surgery for vision correction and is the predecessor to the popular LASIK procedure.
 Though PRK recovery takes a bit longer than recovery from LASIK eye surgery, PRK is still commonly performed and offers advantages over LASIK for some patients.

 The main difference between PRK and LASIK is the first step of the procedures.